-- weather: sunny at first, then overcast; then sunny again towards late afternoon; very windy with 1-2 foot swells/whitecaps on Smoothwater Lake (SW wind) and in stretches where the wind was channelled through
+- weather: sunny at first, then overcast; then sunny again towards late afternoon; very windy with 1-2 foot swells/whitecaps on Smoothwater Lake (SW wind) and in stretches where the wind was channeled through

 - campsite: at the Marina Lake portage; lots of room for pitching – we found the one ‘good’ spot for a 4-person tent.
-Could easily accommodate 5 or 6 or more 1-2 P tents; the surrounding area was a veritable mushroom emporium!
+Could easily accommodate 5 or 6 or more 1-2 P tents; the surrounding area was home to an amazing variety of mushrooms!

 - 1:50000 NRC Topo Map: 041 P 07_Smoothwater Lake

 We had been at the put-in before!
 Back in 2009, we did a trip down to the Sturgeon River via Scarecrow Lake and then paddled up the Obabika River to Wawiagama Lake and on up to Maple Mountain before returning to our vehicle at the end of the Central Access Road.
 We put together our first canoe post after that trip – you can see the somewhat disorganized results here!

 Our first day on the water was an easy one, only complicated by a strong wind from the southwest and some whitecaps.
 It was overcast and coolish weather for the most part with intermittent sunshine.

 On our way up the Montreal River to Smoothwater Lake, we stopped to chat with two paddlers on their way back to their vehicle by the take-out at the bridge.
 They asked us to relay a message of “all good” if we passed by their three friends who were a bit behind.